EPFL-SwEnt-2024-LaStartUp/prd/template/4-value_proposition.md

 the flame count of a path is computed based on the number of users who view the path, the number of times the path is added to favorites, and the number of times the path is started.
 On the main screen of the application, the paths are sorted by their flame count, so the most popular paths are at the top of the list.
-This way, users can easily find the most popular paths and the most pleasant paths.
+This way, users can easily find the most popular and the most pleasant itineraries.